DHI-GRAS/majalicious/README.md

 # majalicious

-Run MAJA on Sentinel 2 data by creating a lot of symlinks
+Run MAJA V1 on Sentinel 2 data by creating a lot of symlinks

 ## Purpose

-This little script automates the processing of Sentinel 2 timeseries with MAJA.
+This little script automates the processing of Sentinel 2 timeseries with MAJA V1.
 It indexes by date all L1C and MAJA-produced L2A products in the folders you provide and creates symlinks to the ones MAJA needs to run in L2NOMINAL or L2BACKWARD mode.